Padres finalize deal acquiring ace Blake Snell from Rays

 The Rays will receive right-handers Luis Patiño and Cole Wilcox and catchers Francisco Mejía and Blake Hunt — all well regarded youngsters from a San Diego system that’s been stocking the farm for years.
 The Padres parted with the quartet for a 28-year-old with World Series experience and a youthful confidence that should fit in alongside stars Fernando Tatis Jr. and Manny Machado.

-Snell gives the ascending Padres an established ace at the front of the rotation as they attempt to catch the Dodgers in the NL West.
-San Diego is also working to finalize a deal for Chicago Cubs starter Yu Darvish, according to reports from ESPN, The Athletic and others.
+San Diego also acquired starter Yu Darvish from the Chicago Cubs on Tuesday, giving the ascending Padres two established aces at the front of the rotation as they attempt to catch the Dodgers in the NL West.

 “They’re super exciting,” Snell said.
 “They’re a team that plays with a lot of fun.
 They’re swaggy and they can swing the bat.”